Research Associate IV

 - Perform other duties as assigned.

-- Intermediate or advanced knowledge of and experience with Stata and SPSS.
+- Intermediate or advanced knowledge of and experience with qualitative data analysis software such as Dedoose, ATLAS.ti, or NVivo.

 - Excellent verbal and written skills.